Key takeaways

 Property taxation, rentals, and asset transfers

-Regional impact on tax optimisation in 2025: valencian community
+Regional impact on tax optimisation in Spain:

 The importance of reviewing your tax strategy before year-end